NGUtech/bitcoin-stack/README.md

 An application demo node is include which demonstrates how to connect to LND and listen to invoice messages and is able to generate transaction spam for fee estimation.

+An `electrs` server is provided as another test app for exposing the Electrum protocol wrapper for `bitcoin`.

 Everything is configured to run in **regtest** mode but can be adjusted as required.
-Most images are provided for AMD64 and ARM64 architectures so you may have to manually build for others (see bottom).
+Images are provided for AMD64 and ARM64 architectures but you may have to manually build for others (see bottom).

 ## See the [changelog](CHANGELOG.md) before upgrading.